Mindfulness – Week 2 – Pt. 1

 Our bodies, like the vase, are made up of single particles and pieces, and held together by what others have scientific explanations for, but to me seems like pure magic.

-Just like the vase, these tiny particles came together to eventually form a tiny human that, with time and shaped by our circumstances, grew to become who we are now.
+Just like the vase, these tiny particles came together to eventually form a tiny human that, which with time and shaped by our circumstances, grew to become who we are now.

 Nourished by what came from the earth, we will eventually become earth again, to nourish others, just like the vase – each after we have fulfilled our calling.